rastabda22/rastabda24/README.md

 After watching some Python games like [Terminal RPG](https://stay-alive.itch.io/terminal-rpg) I was intrigued on how hard it would be to simulate that environment in Javascript.
 I quickly made a prototype, a simple "pre" tag that is manipulated through Javascript.

 Since I also wanted to color the letters and handle wider characters I moved to using a "canvas" tag (creating the 'JSTTS.html'), in which I developed most of the visual functionalities.
+It's a Grid of letters to simulate a mono-spaced font rendered into a View which represents the 'canvas'.
 Since the HTML was getting crowded I decided to split it, taking the chance to also change its name to avoid confusion with other libraries.
 I chose the name of an animal.
 Namely, the "hoping desert rodent" [Jerboa](https://en.wikipedia.org/wiki/Jerboa).